oracle/tribuo/docs/Architecture.md

 - Common provides shared infrastructure for the prediction tasks.
 - Interop provides infrastructure for working with large external libraries like TensorFlow and ONNX Runtime.
-- Util provides independent libraries that Tribuo uses for certain tasks.
+- Util provides independent libraries that Tribuo uses for specific tasks.
 For example, InformationTheory is a library of information theoretic functions , and Tokens provides the interface Tribuo uses for tokenization along with implementations of several tokenizers.